JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 Find DataStore with encrypted != true
 ```

-Add a few property filters to make the results more focused, to help reduce the noise.
+Add a few property filters to make the results more focused, to help reduce the noise,
 or to prioritize remediation:

 ```j1ql